Renewable Energy in Burbank

-Burbank is First to Commit to 33 Percent by 2020
+Burbank is First to Commit to 33% Renewables

-In June 2007, the Burbank City Council approved BWP's recommendation to secure 33 percent of Burbank's energy needs from renewable energy by 2020, making Burbank the first city in the nation to step up to this ambitious goal.
+Twenty years ago, most of Burbank’s energy came from coal.
+In June 2007, the Burbank City Council approved BWP's recommendation to secure 33% of Burbank's energy needs from renewable energy by 2020, making Burbank the first city in the nation to step up to this ambitious goal.

-Just ten years ago most of Burbank’s energy came from coal.
+Burbank reached the 2007 goal of providing 33% renewable energy to the community.
+This goal was achieved in 2015, five whole years ahead of schedule!
 Burbank’s dependence on coal will continue to drop as our renewable energy portfolio grows.

 Today, Burbank is Increasing Renewables to Reduce Greenhouse Gases (GHG)